Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and exclusive control over user-input while it is loaded.
 A user activity is defined as a set of possible "user intents",
 which is an input gesture that expresses intent to do something.
-Each user-intent has an associated "intent handler",
+Each user-intent has an associated "intent-handler",
 that performs the action intended by the user.
 An activity-handler therefore contains a set of intent-handlers.
 ### User input handling: The keyboard-map and mouse-map